Campus Improvement Plan

 Strategy 1: Shadow Oaks will be administering weekly checkpoints, PSAs, and Practice STAAR to monitor student growth and trends.
 The instructional leadership team will be monitoring the depth and complexity of campus made checkpoints and assessments.
 Scholars will be utilizing a data binder to track where they are and what they need to improve by monitoring their own growth.
 Instructional leaders and teachers will meet weekly to ensure that our classrooms have the high-quality materials, assessments, and resources needed to differentiate lessons and ensure scholar growth.

-Staff Responsible for Monitoring: Admin, MCLs, Interventionist, MIS/LIS/SIS
+Staff Responsible for Monitoring: All teachers, PK- 5th grade, MCLs, Interventionist, CAIS, Admin

 Title I: